⚡ Electrical Tips

 1. Your Switchboard Still Has Ceramic Fuses

 This is the biggest red flag.
 If your switchboard has old ceramic fuse holders with rewirable fuse wire, it’s seriously outdated.
 These were standard in homes built before the 1980s, but they offer nowhere near the protection of modern circuit breakers.
+Here’s why ceramic fuses are a problem:

 If you still have ceramic fuses, a switchboard upgrade should be your top priority.
 This isn’t a “nice to have” — it’s a safety essential.